Yarviz/webmarket-server/README.md

 # webmarket-server

-Webmarket-server is an example RESTful server for handling user requests in an online store.
+Webmarket-server is an example RESTful API for handling user requests in an online store.

 There is not integrated database, but created users, postings and images are saved temporarily in memory.
 ## Functionality